-- 1. Check the engine oil level with the dipstick.
+- Check engine oil level with the dipstick.
+The controller will shut down the engine when oil pressure is less than 20 psi.
 Add oil if required. - 2.
-Inspect engine for oil leaks. - If oil level is good, restart the unit and verify loss of oil pressure.
-Shut the engine down immediately if the oil pressure value does not read 5 psi (34 kPa) within five seconds. - 4.
-Check oil pressure sender.
-To identify corrective action, refer to the troubleshooting section of the engine operator's manual provided with the unit.
+Visually inspect the engine for oil leaks. - 3.
+If oil level is good, restart the unit and verify the loss of oil pressure.
+Shut the engine down immediately if the oil pressure value does not read five psi within five seconds. - 4.
+Check the oil pressure sender on the engine block and connecting wiring for damage.
+To check for continuity between sender and engine controller, remove the appropriate bolts from the control panel to access the inside of the control box.
+Consult the appropriate DC wiring diagram for the proper path between engine controller and pressure sender. - If the oil level, pressure sender and wiring are good, the oil loss may be caused by engine failure.
+Consult the engine OPERATION AND MAINTENANCE MANUAL for additional information on excessive oil consumption.